Currently Trending Kitchen Colors

 Another benefit of using dove grey is that it can help to make a small space look larger.
 It is pale enough to reflect the light, rather than soaking it in.

-It can also be a great idea to accent with a pop of a more vivid color, maybe on a windowsill or some shelves.
+It can also be a great idea to accent with a pop of more vivid colors maybe on a windowsill or some shelves.
 If you choose to go for gray to paint your cabinets, consider a lighter wall tone so that they really pop.

 To complement the trend for real wood countertops, consider using a warm, muted tan color on the walls.
 However, on cabinets, tan tones are probably best avoided.